Safety plans and resources Internal use only

 Standard safety plan: Any client with active suicidal ideation, regardless of tier.
 Review at every session while ideation is active.
 Update when life circumstances change significantly.

 NSSI safety plan: When NSSI is the primary concern and suicidal intent is clearly absent.
-Can be used alongside the standard safety plan if both suicidal ideation and NSSI are present.
+Can be used alongside the standard safety plan if both are present.

 Documentation requirements